MasterSaha/Mine-Surroundings-Analyzer/README.md

 Submitted in partial fulfillment of the requirements for Degree of Bachelor of Engineering.

 Team Members:
-Ms. Namrata Thakre
+Ms. Namrata Thakre,
-Ms. Shweta Lanjewar
+Ms. Shweta Lanjewar,
-Mr. Himanshu Saha
+Mr. Himanshu Saha &
 Ms. Vijayalaxmi Yelchalwar

 Guided By